-The mapping dialog, as shown in figure 15.2 on page 132 permits to select which call property to match, which are the same of the router block, see table 15.2 on the previous page, and which property the mapper should modify, as shown in table 15.3.
+The mapping dialog, as shown in figure 15.2 on the facing page permits to select which call property to match, which are the same of the router block, see table 15.2 on the previous page, and which property the mapper should modify, as shown in table 15.3 on the facing page.
 Matching and substituting follows the regular expressions rules, described appendix D.